HANDFUL: Sequential Grasp-Conditioned Dexterous Manipulation with Resource Awareness: Acknowledgement

 \section{Acknowledgement}

-We thank Yiyang Ling for assistance with 3D printing.
-We are grateful to Sumeet Batra, Shashank Hegde, Darren Chiu, Guangyao Shi and Ellen Novoseller for insightful discussions on the project methodology, and to Zeyu Shangguan and Ruohai Ge for valuable feedback on the manuscript.
+We are grateful to Yiyang Ling, Sumeet Batra, Shashank Hegde, Darren Chiu, Guangyao Shi and Ellen Novoseller for insightful discussions, and to Zeyu Shangguan and Ruohai Ge for valuable feedback on the manuscript.
+This work was supported in part by Samsung Research America.